Amelie52/Markr/README.md

 ## About Markr

 The Main view is composed of bookmarks list.
-A pagination appears when there are more than 3 bookmarks on the list.
+A pagination appears when there are more than 3 bookmarks in the list.

 You can add, edit and delete a bookmark and it can be linked to tags.